JWST's PEARLS: TN J1338-1942 -- I. Extreme jet triggered star-formation in a $z=4.11$ luminous radio galaxy: Resolved physical properties of TNJ1338

 \subsubsection{Alternative emission mechanisms}

-A key scenario not yet considered in our analysis is the possibility that the jet-aligned emission is powered by AGN photo-ionisation \citep[e.g.][]{Tsvetanov1996, Keel2015}.
+A key scenario not explored in the preceding analysis is the possibility that the jet-aligned emission is powered by AGN photo-ionisation \citep[e.g.][]{Tsvetanov1996, Keel2015}.
 Using the He\textsc{ii} $\lambda1640$ emission line observed in long-slit spectroscopy as a proxy for H$\beta$, \citet{Zirm2005} previously estimated that the total nebular continuum emission from photo-ionised gas could only produce a total emission of $m_{F850LP} = 27.4$ over the whole galaxy, significantly fainter than most individual components (see Figs.~\ref{fig:sed_shocks}, \ref{fig:sed_core} and \ref{fig:sed_galaxy}).
-However, given the simplifying assumptions used in this estimate and the confirmation that the rest-frame optical SED in much of the jet-aligned emission is dominated by photo-ionisation (albeit powered by stellar emission or shocks in our models), we cannot formally exclude an additional contribution from the AGN along the jet axis.
+Additionally, in Fig.~\ref{fig:shock_colours}, we illustrate the NIRCam colours predicted for a pure AGN photo-ionisation model representative of emission from a potential AGN ionisation cone.
+The AGN photo-ionisation tracks show \citet{Cloudy} predictions for the nebular continuum and emission line SED produced by a harder ionising spectrum \citep{Mathews1987} over a range of ionisation parameters ($-2.5 < \log_{10}(U) < -1.5$) and for the same range in metallicities as shown for the CSFH predictions.
+The AGN photo-ionisation emission models are unable to reproduce the colours observed for the regions with the highest \ewha, exhibiting redder $F210M - F300M$ colours than the young stellar populations and radiative shock models.

 Alternatively, the H$\alpha$ nebulae associated with cooling flows in massive clusters at $z < 1$ have been observed to correlate spatially with radio jets within the cluster \citep{McDonald2010, Tremblay2015}.
 The exact nature of these H$\alpha$ nebulae is however still an on-going debate, with evidence for both shock and star-formation driven sources of nebular emission within the known population of cooling flow nebulae \citep{McDonald2012}, as well as additional ionisation from X-rays \citep{McDonald2010}.
 This scenario offers a potential mechanism for the observed high \ewha emission in TNJ1338 to be spatially associated with, but not necessarily directly triggered by, the jet activity.
 While it is unlikely that a cooling flow such as those seen in virialised clusters could be in place as early as $z=4.11$ \citep{Santos2008, McDonald2013}, the same phenomenon may also arise in the cold accretion flows thought to fuel massive galaxy growth at high redshift \citep{Keres2005,Dekel2009}.